liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/04-creating-fragment-get-entries-screenlet.markdown

 In short, a fragment transaction adds, removes, or replaces a fragment in an activity.
 Recall that you created `GuestbooksActivity`'s `showEntries` method to process a list item selection in Guestbook List Screenlet.
-All `showEntries` does right now is set the Action Bar's title to the selected guestbook's name.
+All `showEntries` does right now is set the action bar's title to the selected guestbook's name.
-You'll add the fragment transaction to `showEntries`, so a guestbook selection will also show that guestbook's entries.
+You'll add the fragment transaction to `showEntries`, so a guestbook selection also shows that guestbook's entries.
 Replace the `showEntries` method in `GuestbooksActivity` with the following:

     public void showEntries(GuestbookModel guestbook) {